itepastra/QDI-homework-week-3-4/main.typ

 	the paper "Quantum point-contact sensors: State of the art and prospects."
 ]

+A QPC is an artificial hole an electron can fill in after which current measuring measure if an electron fills the hole.
+Yanson point contact has a narrow gap where an electron can be and can bridge between two sides.

 #problem[
 	Interpret Figure 5.B from the paper "Graphene quantum point contact transistor for DNA sensing."
 Include a labeled coordinate system on the figure.